Questions? Email VP_Admin@poepto.org

 Poe Elementary welcomes and encourages all parents to participate in school activities.
-Please review the volunteer opportunities and choose your areas of interest in the Volunteer Interest Form below.
+Please review the volunteer opportunities and choose your areas of interest in the Volunteer Interest Form.

 This is a brief overview of the roles and responsibilities of the Poe PTO Board and committees taken from the by-laws.
 Positions are for one-year terms beginning July 1st and ending June 30th.
 Please note that underneath each chair position there are numerous volunteer needs.

-BUDGET COMMITTEE Consists of the President, President-Elect, Secretary, Treasurer, VP-Finance, VP-VIPS Administrative, School Principal, one Teacher Representative, and two PTO Members.
+BUDGET COMMITTEE Consists of the President, President-Elect, Secretary, Treasurer, VP Finance, VP VIPS Administration, VP VIPS Communication, School Principal, one Teacher Representative, and two PTO Members.
 Prior to April 30th the Budget Committee will meet two (2) times to draft a proposed budget covering a one year time period from July 1st to June 30th.
 The draft budget is based upon past performance, Budget Committee, Board, and School Principal input, and contains estimated income and non-capital expenses for the PTO.
 The draft budget is then provided to the Executive Committee fourteen (14) days and to the entire PTO membership seven (7) days prior to the May PTO meeting.
 The general PTO membership votes at the May PTO meeting on the proposed budget for the following school year.

 NOMINATING COMMITTEE Recommends a slate of nominees for the Executive Board, Committee Chairs and other Board positions to be considered for approval by the Board at its May Board meeting and elected by the PTO members at the May PTO meeting.
 Total Nominating Committee members will be five (5) determined from a slate of ten (10) and elected by a majority vote of the PTO Board prior to March 31st.
 Nominating Committee members will meet two times between April 1st and April 15th to develop a recommended slate.